reframe-hpc/reframe/docs/tutorial.rst

 Let's walk briefly through the most important parts of its configuration:

 - The :attr:`~config.logging.handlers_perflog..filelog..prefix` is an additional directory prefix under the global prefix (see :option:`--prefix` option) where the perflogs will be saved.
-  The formatting placeholders are described below
+  The formatting placeholders are described below.
 - The :attr:`~config.logging.handlers_perflog.format` specifies how the log record will be formatted.
   Each placeholder of the form ``%(placeholder)s`` is replaced by the actual value during runtime.
   All placeholders starting with ``check_`` refer to test attributes.